AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-02.md

 APIs are another rich source of data, especially in modern SaaS environments.
 From financial data to social media feeds, APIs expose endpoints where structured (often JSON-formatted) data can be requested in real-time or on a schedule.

-Then there are flat files—CSV, JSON, XML—often used in data exports, logs, and external data sharing.
+Then there are flat files: CSV, JSON, XML, often used in data exports, logs, and external data sharing.
 While simple, they can carry critical context or fill gaps that structured sources miss.

 Sensor data, clickstreams, mobile apps, third-party tools, and message queues all add to the landscape, each bringing its own cadence and complexity.